 If you’re about to invest in a salesperson, a website, advertising, a tradeshow, a CRM or some other costly business development activity, consider engaging a Fractional CMO before you begin.

 A CMO’s first responsibility is to ensure you’re clear on your business objectives and to make sure you have a plan for how you’ll achieve your goals.
 A CMO helps you invest wisely so you avoid getting sold on fad tactics or distracted by wasteful busy work.

-A Chief Marketing Officer (CMO) serves alongside the President, CFO or GM as a co-entrepreneur and/or member of the executive team.
-They are responsible for creating and refining a company’s sales, marketing or more accurately the commercialization system.
-However, few small businesses can justify a full-time CMO.
+A Chief Marketing Officer (CMO) serves alongside the President, COO, CFO or GM as a co-entrepreneur and/or member of the executive team.
+They are responsible for creating and performance-optimizing your sales and marketing program to maximize ROI and earnings growth.

 Your Fractional CMO becomes your partner in business development.
-You engage them in a part-time or fractional leadership capacity.
-The size of the fraction depends on your goals, but a typical CMO engagement ranges from 2 to 10+ hours a week .
-Your CMO may work on-site, virtually or some combination of the two to help you and your extended team design, build and grow your business.
+You engage them in a part-time or fractional capacity to help guide program set-up and optimization.
+The size of the fraction depends on your goals, but a typical CMO engagement ranges from 2 to 20+ hours a week .
+Your CMO may work on-site, virtually or some combination of the two to help you and your team design, build and grow your business.
 For a more detailed introduction, please read our article Do I Need A Fractional CMO?